History of Sega in Poland

 Saturn marketing

-Play Box 96
+Mega Drive stand at Play Box 96

-In early 1996 (likely January-February 1996), Bobmark got full exclusive distributor license from Sega Europe, which in the meantime replaced Nissho Iwai in Eastern Europe.
-On electronic fair called Play Box 96 that took place on March 1, 1996 they announced Polish release of Sega Saturn[71].
+In January 1996, Bobmark got full exclusive distributor license from Sega Europe, which in the meantime replaced Nissho Iwai in Eastern Europe.
+On electronic fair called Play Box 96 that took place on March 1, 1996 they announced Polish release of Sega Saturn[75].
 Although the console could be bought from Bobmark's headquarters since then, full retail sales to other shops was start on May 10, 1996 at Gambleriada Wiosna 1996 fair where Bobmark also released Sega Rally (Saturn), Panzer Dragoon Zwei (Saturn) and Toy Story (Mega Drive).
 The products were sold with warranty service from Eltors Electronic.
-Poland was the second priority market among the former Eastern Bloc countries due to the second largest population in the region and the improving economy[72].
-The whole 1996 was marked by an aggressive advertising campaign in video game magazines and comic books against Sony PlayStation (which was released on January 1, 1996 by Lanser and in June 1996 taken over by Sony Poland[73]).
+Poland was the second priority market among the former Eastern Bloc countries due to the second largest population in the region and the improving economy[76].
+The whole 1996 was marked by an aggressive advertising campaign in video game magazines and comic books against Sony PlayStation (which was released on January 1, 1996 by Lanser and in June 1996 taken over by Sony Poland[77]).

 Logo-pdf.svg